flipdishbytes/google-meet-auto-record/README.md

-Step 1: Install Meet Record Reminder (https://chromewebstore.google.com/detail/meet-record-reminder/cfmacobhiaapehklgmjciabokffpmiel)
-Step 2: Install this plugin
+Step 1: Install this plugin